-It will include a visitor centre, restaurant and events space arranged around a central sheltered courtyard with large plate glass windows to give 180 degree views across the vineyards towards Shrewsbury and the hills beyond.
+LOM’s design for the Hencote winery and visitor centre also includes a restaurant and events space arranged around a central sheltered courtyard, with large plate glass windows to give 180 degree views across the vineyards towards Shrewsbury and the hills beyond.

 The winery and visitor centre sits on a natural plateau on the edge of a steep south facing slope above the Shropshire plains.
 In order to maximise the views from the visitor centre, while trying to achieve a clear floor to ceiling glazed facade, a deep cantilevered roof provides shelter to the south facing balcony.